A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Quarrel Postulate?

 \end{quote}

+We note that because $V'(S)$ is less restrictive than $V(S)$, some quarrels may satisfy DNMQ but not SDNMQ -- for example, if the quarrel induces non-monotonicity over quarrellers only when one of them is decisive.
+However, SDNMQ does not strictly entail DNMQ.
+This is because there may exist exotic quarrels with the following property: although for most games they satisfy the entailment relation between antecedent and consequent for both SDNMQ and DNMQ, nevertheless in games in which there exists a division $S_1$ that satisfies $V'(S_1)$ but not $V(S_1)$ and a different division $S_2$ that satisfies $V(S_2)$ and hence also $V'(S_2)$, they induce non-monotonicity over quarrellers over the first division $S_1$ (consistent with SDNMQ) but not over the second (violating DNMQ).}

-With this concept to hand, we can now present our first theorem, which provides the first step towards formalizing the intuition that a quarrel postulate based on a non-monotonic conception is unreasonable.
-(Proofs for this and subsequent theorems are presented in the Appendix.)
+With this concept to hand, we can now present our first theorem, which formalizes the intuition that a quarrel postulate based on a quarrel that induces non-monotonicity over quarrellers is unreasonable.
+(Proofs for this and all subsequent theorems are presented in the Appendix.)

 \begin{theorem} If a reasonable conception of quarrelling $\mathcal{Q}$ (which satisfies CSR) is disposed to induce non-monotonicity over quarrellers, then the standard quarrel postulate based on $\mathcal{Q}$ will be violated by {\bf any} measure of voting power $\Psi$. \end{theorem}